 diagnosis and treatment, dogs with Addison’s

-one case in all our years of breeding, and again to air on the side of caution both parents were not bred again as health is important to us.
+We have had one case in all our years of breeding, and again to air on the side of caution both parents were not bred again as health is important to us.

 The NORTHERN INUIT Dog Breed Standard